dasifefe/rust-game-development-frameworks/README.md

 - [As the Wind Blows](https://github.com/ucsd-cse125-sp23/group-5) Set in a world of floating sky islands, this immersive battle game invites you and your friends to enjoy together.
 - [Just Join (来噻)](https://github.com/zzhgithub/just_join_v2) Voxel multiplayer game.
 - [Veloren](https://veloren.net) Multiplayer voxel RPG inspired by games such as Cube World, Legend of Zelda: Breath of the Wild, Dwarf Fortress and Minecraft.
+- [Hypermine](https://github.com/Ralith/hypermine) An experiment in 3D hyperbolic space, with multiplayer, infinite procedural terrain, and voxel editing.
+It is very easy to get lost.

 ## Graphics-only